 Splashdown Vernon

 If you’re travelling with the family (or you’re just a kid at heart), consider stopping at this huge family waterpark.
-Splashdown Vernon features 10 waterslides, an extra-large hot tub and extraordinary views of the Okanagan.
+Splashdown Vernon features ten waterslides, an extra-large hot tub and extraordinary views of the Okanagan.

 Arrival in Calgary